 Diet Plan for 6-12 month puppy: – feed should be 3/4 cups per day.
 Add protein-rich food to your Alaskan Shepherd dog’s diet, such as eggs, liver, lean meat, red meat bones, boiled green vegetables, bananas etc.

-The Alaskan Shepherd is also an active breed, so he may respond well to an active or working breed formula.
-You still need to be careful about overfeeding, however, to prevent obesity.
+The Alaskan Shepherd is also an active breed to respond well to an active or working breed formula.
+It would help if you still were careful about overfeeding, however, to prevent obesity.

-There many ways to maintain your dog’s physical well-being and one of those ways is the quality of food you serve it.
-If you have any suggestions regarding the diet plan of the Alaskan Shepherd you can leave your comment in the comment box.
+There many ways to maintain your dog’s physical well-being, and one of those ways is the quality of food you serve it.
+If you have any suggestions regarding the Alaskan Shepherd’s diet plan, you can leave your comment in the comment box.
 Your opinion and feedback are precious to us.

 Alaskan Shepherd is big dogs and hence not suitable for apartment living as they require ample space to run and exercise.
 Since Alaskan Shepherd is sled dogs and used to snow, they do not fare well in humid and hot conditions.
 A house with a big garden or yard will be suitable for Alaskan Shepherd as they are active dogs and need space to run and play.

 Alaskan Shepherd needs regular exercises.
 They are primarily recommended for people who like to walk, jog and play.
 They are one of the most friendly, intelligent, affectionate and loving companions.
 Being highly independent, they have to be nurtured with mental and physical exercise regimes that suit their overall growth.

 Grooming & Bruising

 Alaskan Shepherds have medium length and extremely dense double coats that shed heavily, especially during seasonal changes.
 Brushing weekly with a pin or slicker, as well as using a de-shedder, can help reduce seasonal shedding and keep the coat neat and polished.

 Dental Health Check-up